JordyEGNL/fontys-powershell/README.md

 Usage: ./add-employee.ps1 <OPTIONS>

 Options:
--fullname string      The full name of the employee -department string    The department of the employee -vmip string          The IP address of the virtual machine -vcusername string    The username of the vCenter Administrator -vcpassword string    The password of the vCenter Administrator -debug                Enable debug mode
+-fullname string          The full name of the employee -department string        The department of the employee -vcusername string        The username of the vCenter Administrator -vcpassword string        The password of the vCenter Administrator -adminusername string     The username of the domain admin -adminpassword string     The password of the domain admin -debug                    Enable debug mode
 ```

 ## Additional Resources